The best movie released every year since 2001, according to Metacritic - NewsBreak

 The best movie released every year since 2001, according to Metacritic

 (NEXSTAR) – A movie night in should be simple enough, but then it comes to actually choose the movie.
-There are so many choices to stream, it can be hard to sort through what’s worth your time and what’s not.
+There are so many choices to stream, it can be hard to sort through what’s worth your time and what’s not .Paul McCartney: John Lennon responsible for Beatle breakup

 For help, we turn to the experts at Metacritic, an entertainment review site that consolidates movie critics’ scores from around the internet, gives each score a weight, and calculates a weighted average.
 Basically, instead of reading lots of movie reviews, Metacritic just gives you one aggregated score from zero to 100.